 Kunming is the capital and largest city in Yunnan Province, Southwest China.
-It’s a city that has blue skies, temperatures around 20-28 degrees and has moderately/good air quality.
+It’s a city with blue skies, temperatures around 20-28 degrees, and moderately/good air quality.
 Air masks are not a common accessory in Kunming.

 COST OF LIVING

 When it comes to moving to a new city, it’s important to think about the costs.
-Moving is quite the costly expense when you put into consideration housing, schooling, utilities, travel and food.
+Moving is quite a costly expense when you consider housing, schooling, utilities, travel, and food.
 And that’s just the necessities.

 According to Numbeo, in Kunming a liter of gas is 7 Chinese Yuan which equals to $1.05 US Dollar (Currently in the USA, gas is $2.35), an apartment in the city center is 1, 933.00 Yuan a month, a taxi’s starting price is 8 Yuan and a monthly transportation pass is 250 Yuan.

-If you were to pick to study at Keats School in Kunming, room and broad is provided, meals are provided and airport drop off and pick up is provided.
+If you were to study at Keats School in Kunming, room and board are provided, meals are provided, and airport drops off and picks up are provided.
 This would eliminate a lot of expenses that you might have to pay for in another city.

 But, that’s not the case everywhere.
 Let’s look at the population of these three popular cities.